 - Serve with crushed ice, ¼ cup shrub, and fizzy water or for a special winter treat, drizzle over freshly fallen snow in a snow cone (white snow only).

-15 minutes active time, not including foraging.
-10 days total fermenting time if placed directly in the refrigerator.
-3 days fermenting time if placed on the counter, with an additional 2 days in the refrigerator.
-Yields 3 cups syrup
+Fifteen minutes of active time, not including foraging.
+Ten days total fermenting time if placed directly in the refrigerator.
+Three days fermenting time if placed on the counter, with an additional two days in the refrigerator.
+Yields three cups of syrup.

 Citrus & Pine Winter Shrub